vista-art/fragmentcolor/docs/api/scene/scene/models.md

 # Scene::models

-Return a snapshot of every [`Model`](https://fragmentcolor.org/api/scene/model) added to this Scene via [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add) — including Models the loader instantiated from glTF `mesh` nodes.
+Return a snapshot of every [`Model`](https://fragmentcolor.org/api/scene/model) added to this Scene via [`Scene::add`](https://fragmentcolor.org/api/scene/scene/add), including Models the loader instantiated from glTF `mesh` nodes.

 Each entry is an Arc-shared clone of the original handle.
 Mutating one of them (`set_visible`, `translate`, `set_transform`, …) propagates live to every shader the Model was wired into, no re-attach needed.
-The returned `Vec` is the *snapshot at call time* — adding more Models after the call doesn't grow this `Vec`, but the handles you already have stay live.
+The returned `Vec` is the *snapshot at call time*.
+Adding more Models after the call doesn't grow this `Vec`, but the handles you already have stay live.